sirion34/sirion34/README.md

 ### Education

 - I'm currently pursuing a master's degree in applied mathematics and physics from [Moscow Institute of Physics and Technology](https://mipt.ru/english/),
-- I study phase transitions in polymers at INEOS RAS,
+- Senior Assistant at the laboratory of computer modeling of macromolecules at INEOS RAS,
 - [Deep Learning School](https://en.dlschool.org/) attender,
 - Applied Mathematics and Physics bachelor from [Moscow Institute of Physics and Technology](https://mipt.ru/english/).

 ### BIO

-- I am a member of the [Open Data Science](https://ods.ai/)
-- Mastering: `.py`
+- Mastering: `.py`, `jl`, `.rs`
-- I’m currently learning `Julia`
-- Interested in HFT, investments, blockchain and cryptocurrency
+- Interested in HFT, investments, trading, finance, blockchain and cryptocurrency
 - [My leetcode](https://leetcode.com/sirion34/)